-- Options available to governments seeking to influence downstream processing decisions on the part of private investors can consultwith investors to identify and remedy obstacles to downstream integration, provide economic incentives for downstream investment, or ban the export of unprocessed products.
+Governments seeking to attract private investments in downstream processes have several options to consider.
+These include consulting with investors to identify and remedy obstacles to downstream integration, providing economic incentives for downstream investment, or banning the export of unprocessed products.

-- Some countries may use mineral development agreements with individual companies that cover downstream processing in combination with other aspects of local content.
+Some countries may use mineral development agreements with individual companies that cover in combination with other aspects of local content.

-Governments seeking to influence downstream processing decisions on the part of private investors utilize one or more of the following options:
+Governments seeking to influence private investors’ decisions regarding downstream processes may utilize one or more of the following options:

-- Favourable tax treatment and investment incentives for downstream processing
+- Favorable tax treatment and incentives for downstream investments.

-- Provision of cheap inputs to downstream production via subsidies
+- Subsidies supporting the provision of cheap inputs to downstream production.

-Government consultation with potential investors such that obstacles are identified, and plans are jointly determined in order to address these obstacles is a common strategy to assess what opportunities for downstream beneficiation are the most realistic.
-Consultation processes also allow for potential investors to understand the position of government and the resources that government is prepared to commit to establish downstream production.
+Consulting with potential investors to identify obstacles, and jointly determine plans to address these obstacles, is a common strategy for assessing realistic opportunities for downstream beneficiation.
+Consultation processes also allow potential investors to understand the government’s position, and the resources it is prepared to commit toward downstream production.